apstndb/spanner-mycli/README.md

 ## Disclaimer

-Do not use this tool for production databases as the tool is still alpha quality.
+Do not use this tool for production databases as the tool is experimental/alpha quality forever.

-Generally, this project don't accept feature requests, please contact the original [spanner-cli](https://github.com/cloudspannerecosystem/spanner-cli).